 Your home is a special place.
 And it should always feel safe.
 Homeowners can keep their homes protected by adding controlled lighting, both indoors and outdoors.
 NPR reports that some studies have shown that motion-detecting lights provide an added layer of security to the home.
 And, instead of leaving your lights on for 24 hours, which is costly and not at all energy-efficient, consider putting your lighting systems on timers.
 Experts say that outdoor lighting should go on during the night and off during the day while indoor lighting should go on and off throughout different rooms of the home mimicking movement and signaling that someone might be home.
 Both of these methods can effectively deter crime.
 If you’re still concerned about the safety of your home, it may be wise to implement a high-definition camera system.
 Lorex security cameras work in various lighting situations, no matter how dim the conditions may be.

-Not only can controlled lighting improve security, save money and green up your energy bill, it’s also convenient.
+Not only can controlled lighting improves security, save money on your energy bill but you have made your lighting more green or also referred to as green up your lighting.
+It’s also convenient.
 With automated lighting you have control of your lighting system, anywhere, anytime via compatible smartphone apps.
 But controlled lighting is more than just convenient.
 Having controlled lighting options can improve your mood and even your sleep.
 Throughout the day lighting helps us feel alert and awake.
 And as we get ready for bed, lighting can help us wind down from the day.
 Having your lighting on a timer can automatically prepare you to start and also end your day by providing the right type of light.